Sleepy Eye Lake (Brown County, Minnesota)

 Sleepy Eye Lake is a lake in Brown County, in the U.S. state of Minnesota.
 The lake is a 263-acre protected body of water.
+Maximum depth is about 21 feet (6.4 m).

 History

 Sleepy Eye Lake was named for Chief Sleepy Eye.
 Between 1931 and 1932, The lake dried out.
 The lake has filled and is used for recreation and fishing.
 In 2020 the Minnesota Pollution Control Agency decided to remove Sleepy Eye Lake from their impaired water list.
 The lake has improved nutrient levels.